trinker/regexr/README.Rmd

 The `construct` function creates an object of the class `regexr`.
 This is a character string with meta expression information contained in the object's attributes.

-Notice that the *regular expression chunks* follow the followingconvention:
+Notice that the *regular expression chunks* follow the following convention:

 > name
 -> regular expression